unixoide/5th-echelon/README.md

 $ ./scripts/build_dissector.sh
 ```

-Alternatively there is also a lua based dissector.
-To install, put `.\tools\quazal.lua` and `.\tools\rmc.txt` into the
-wireshark plugin user directory.
+Alternatively there is also a lua based dissector with added support for DO protocol.
+To install, put `.\tools\quazal.lua`, `.\tools\dormc.txt` and `.\tools\rmc.txt` into the wireshark plugin user directory.

 Additionally there is a very basic lua dissector for the Storm P2P protocol.